JacobBHartman/vasserballverband/theory/README.md

 It is expected that a prosperous and populous country with diverse people would be able to support the organization of hundreds of sports, this is in fact true for the US.
 However, we will see that the average American participation in sport is reserved for youth and pales in comparision to that of other first-world countries.
 Some sports will be more popular than others and a reasonable guess would follow the Pareto Principle where 20% of sports garner 80% of participation and/or revenues.
 And yet the remaining 20% of the population (which in the US would equal roughly 66 million people) has the opportunity to play many fringe sports.
 Roughly 70% of the population is 54 years old or younger.

+### Water Polo in the United States
 USA Water Polo (USAWP) stated in its 2017 annual report that it had 45,320 members which is footnoted "total 12 month individual members", possibly meaning that these were not all entirely annual memberships.
 This means out of the 223 million Americans under the age of 55, roughly .01974 % of the population had a USAWP membership or 1 out of 5000.

+### "Elite" Coaches with Low Pay
+Low-pay and extra hours prevent potentially talented coaches from pursuing coaching as a career, side engagement, or hobby.
+Highly talented coaches are not rewarded for results and poor coaches are rewarded for a lack of results.
+A good coach can carry the reputation of a club that is otherwise inefficient.
+Poor coaches can defer complaints to their parent club and are not held responsible by consumer preference.
+Parents (which ideally acts as a virtuous proxy for the athlete’s interests) have fewer choices in selecting who coaches their child.
+Athletes are stuck with a single coach whom is the only person for their respective age group within a local club.

+### The Lack of Community in Sports
+Professional sports in America are soulless.
+Professional sports extracts wealth from communities.
+Participating in sport is healthier and grows character far better than watching sport.
+Professional sports should be the legitimate expression of elite athletics and should be the organic pinnacle of a sportsnation pyramid.
+Communities, political or interest-based, that are seeking to promote competition, character growth, health, and bonding should organize and promote sport.
+Passionate youth with the ability and resources to play their desired sport does more to promote skill than any centralized system could.

 # Reasons for The Problem